 Soon afterwards, Septimius presented to the roman senate his decision to change the rules for recruiting praetorians.
 So far the praetorians were young people from Italy and the most romanised provinces.
 From now, the best soldiers were selected from the border.
-It was supposed to be a kind of promotion and a reward in the form of transfer to service in the capital.
+It was supposed to be a kind of promotion and a reward in the form of a transfer to service in the capital.

-The unit eventually became resolved during the reign of Constantine the Great in 312 CE what was a punishment for the support of Maxentius, Constantine’s rival in the civil war.
+The unit eventually became resolved during the reign of Constantine the Great in 312 CE which was a punishment for the support of Maxentius, Constantine’s rival in the civil war.
 Their barracks in Rome were demolished and the praetorians were incorporated into various legions.

 Silhouette of a praetorian

 Those who wanted to join the praetorian guard had to be high.
 Herodian describes them in Greek as megistoi – “the highest” or “the most powerful”.
-He also mentions, among other things, that own praetorian guard, created by the co-ruling Gordians in 238 CE, consisted of the highest young men in Carthage.
+He also mentions, among other things, that his own praetorian guard, created by the co-ruling Gordians in 238 CE, consisted of the highest young men in Carthage.